barbarachls/Tumour_detection_software/Web_app/README.md

 # Web application

-This is the web application to host the deep learning models and try them.
+This is a web application to host the deep learning models and try them.
+### both TResnet and Densenet PyTorch models are too big to be uploaded on GitHub, therefore mobilenet was simply copied and renamed so that the application coudl work as intented

 ## Installation
-The appropriate python package to run this application are required.
+The appropriate python package to run this application is required.
 You can install them by using
 ``` pip install the_package```

 ## Usage